Cooking On The Ranch

 Instructions

-• In a large skillet, saute onion and garlic in oil for about 5 minutes.
+• Heat a large skillet over medium high heat.
+Once hot, add butter.
+Once butter is melted, add onion and cook until translucent for about 5 minutes.
 Add garlic and cook until fragrant.
 About 1 minute.
 Remove from heat and set aside.

-• Bring water and salt to a boil in a large saucepan.
-Add macaroni and cook according to package instructions.
+• Cook macaroni in salted water according to package instructions.
 Reserve 1 cup of pasta cooking water before draining.
-Place the tomato bouillon in the cup of hot pasta water to dissolve.
+Place the chicken bouillon in the cup of hot pasta water to dissolve.

-• If you'd like to take the additional time, remove the stovetop mac and cheese to an oven safe pan.
+• Optional, and how the dish is pictured: If you'd like to take the additional time, remove the stovetop mac and cheese to an oven safe pan.
 Top with sliced tomatoes and sprinkle the tomatoes with a little more cheese.
 Broil until cheese is melted and just starting to brown.

 Video